SeminarAGAG/SeminarAGAG.github.io/index.md

 **Abstract**:  *Following the works by Ghosh and Sarnak; Loughran and Mitankin; Colliot-Thélène, Wei, and Xu, we study the integral Hasse principle and the Brauer-Manin obstruction for integral points on similar Markoff-type cubic surfaces.
-Furthermore, we construct a family of counterexamples to the integral Hasse principle which can be explained by the Brauer-Manin obstruction with a greater frequency, compared to the results given by Loughran and Mitankin; Colliot-Thélène, Wei, and Xu..*
+Furthermore, we construct a family of counterexamples to the integral Hasse principle which can be explained by the Brauer-Manin obstruction with a greater frequency, compared to the results given by Loughran and Mitankin; Colliot-Thélène, Wei, and Xu.*